ujjwal-basnet/Building-LLMs-for-Production/README.md

 same way for  100,000 tokens , attention matrix size is 10 billion values and it cost ~40 gb which is huge cost
 ># and this  is for one attention head, in one layer only
-> # This is for one attention head, in one layer only
->
 > - Each attention head computes its own [n × n] attention matrix independently.
 > - A Transformer layer typically has 8–12 heads running in parallel.
 > - The outputs of all heads are concatenated and linearly transformed.